-From the Greek root anthropo, meaning human.
+From the Greek root 'anthropo', meaning human plus 'ology' - the study of.
 The Merriam-Webster dictionary - Anthropology is the science of human beings; especially : the study of human beings and their ancestors through time and space and in relation to physical character, environmental and social relations, and culture.

 What is Paleoanthropology?

-From the Greek root palaeos, meaning old, ancient.
+From the Greek root palaeos, meaning old, ancient, 'anthropo', meaning human, plus 'ology' - the study of.
 Wikipedia - Paleoanthropology is the study of the formation and the development of the specific characteristics of humans and the reconstruction of evolutionary kinship lines in the Family: Hominidae - Tribe: Hominini, by means of the study of fossils, such as skeletal remains, bone fragments, footprints and associated evidence, stone tools, artifacts, and settlement localities.
 As technologies and methods advance, genetics plays an ever increasing role in paleoanthropology, in particular examining and comparing DNA structure as a vital tool of research of the evolutionary kinship lines of related species and genera.